 Other Popular Types of Wood Molding

-The previous 5 types of wood molding are the most popular, but you can also take your pick from the following:
+The previous five types of wood molding are the most popular, but you can also take your pick from the following:

-• Decorative molding: If sophistication is what your client wants, these delicate moldings are ideal.
-They provide ceiling surfaces with an embellished look and are especially well-suited to a more classical or formal interior.
-If a feature wall is also desired, similar molding trims can be used on the wall.
+Decorative molding: If sophistication is what your client wants, these delicate moldings are ideal.
+They embellish ceiling surfaces and are especially well-suited to a more classical or formal interior.
+Similar molding trims can be used on a feature wall.

 We hope this article has given you an insight into the types of wooden molding you can use for your clients, from wood trim accent walls to good old crown molding.